 If you ever begin to explore Morocco’s imperial city of Marrakech, you probably wouldn’t be able to avoid stumbling across Majorelle Garden.
 Covering an area of 12 acres, Majorelle Garden is perhaps best described as being a big and very beautiful botanical garden more or less right in the heart of Marrakech.
 However, it is by no means your average botanical garden.
 Instead, it is an artist’s landscaped garden, albeit a very large one which was created over a period of about 40 years.
+Not surprisingly, a trip to the garden is included in nearly all of our Egypt and Morocco Tours.

 Today, the Majorelle Garden is still privately own and is managed by a dedicated non-profit organization.
 The garden, along with the villa in which the artist owner once lived with his wife, is open to the public.
 The garden is also home to the city’s Islamic Art Museum and the Berber Museum, Musée Berbère Jardin Majorelle.